 It’s November, a month some people find dreary while others celebrate because they are allowed to officially unleash the festivus they’ve been holding in since they reluctantly took down their Christmas lights in April.
-While some people were sneakily disguising their Christmas gift making as summer crafts project for their kids, others are waiting until the ghost and goblin decorations are put away before they jump into merry-making full steam ahead.
+While some people were sneakily disguising their Christmas gift making as summer crafts project for their kids, others are waiting until the ghost and goblin decorations are put away before they jump into merry-making full steam ahead, like with this decadent lavender lemon body butter.

 I’m not going to lie, I usually start thinking about what homemade gifts I’ll be making for Christmas in August.
 Sometimes it takes me a while to find projects I like and other times people give me their requests of what they would like to unwrap from me.
 My sister falls into the latter category and I love her for it.